-Audio threat to fly plane into US Capitol for death of Iranian general sent to NY air-traffic controllers
+National Security Officials briefed on threat to fly plane into US Capitol to avenge death of Iranian general

 The Federal Aviation Administration works with authorities and national security partners on "reported security threats that may impact aviation safety," it said in a statement.

-Congress is expected to meet Wednesday to certify President-elect Joe Biden's win in the November presidential election.
+The threat comes as Congress is expected to meet Wednesday in a joint-session to certify President-elect Joe Biden's win in the November presidential election.

+Iran has vowed revenge for the Jan.
+3, 2020 killing.
+At the time, Tehran retaliated with an airstrike of its own on a military base in Iraq, resulting in concussions for up to 100 U.S. troops.

 CLICK HERE TO GET THE FOX NEWS APP